-This report accompanies an Environmental Assessment Report (EAR) for a proposed S75W Modification Application to the Calderwood Concept Plan Approval (MP09 0082) (Approved Concept Plan) for the Calderwood Urban Development Project (CUDP).
+This report accompanies an Environmental Assessment Report (EAR) for a proposed S75W Modification Application to the Calderwood Concept Plan Approval (MP09_0082) (Approved Concept Plan) for the Calderwood Urban Development Project (CUDP).
 A modification is sought to the Approved Concept Plan to allow for increased and more diverse housing supply at Calderwood.
+The Proposed Concept Plan is shown in Figure 1.
 The increase in housing supply is proposed to ensure that the existing area of urban zoned land at Calderwood is efficiently used for the continued supply of a range of housing types and sizes that both meet market demand and will assist address housing affordability pressures in the Illawarra region.